Cyclamen hederifolium: Tuber

 The tuber is round-flattened and produces roots from the top and sides, leaving the base bare.
-In the florist's cyclamen (Cyclamen persicum), roots come from the bottom, leaving the top and sides bare.

-The tuber becomes larger with age; older specimens commonly become more than 25 cm across.
-In other species, tubers do not grow as large; Cyclamen coum usually does not reach more than 6.5 cm across.

-Leaves and flowers grow from buds on the exposed upper surface of the tuber.
+In some other cyclamens (e.g. Cyclamen persicum), the roots come from the bottom, leaving the top and sides bare.
+The tuber becomes larger with age; older specimens commonly become more than 20 cm across.
+The leaves and flowers grow from buds on the exposed upper surface of the tuber.

 Leaves

-The leaves are variably shaped and colored.
-Depending on the specimen, leaf shape varies from heart-shaped to long and arrow-shaped, usually with 2–3 angled lobes on each side, resembling the juvenile leaves of ivy (Hedera).
-Leaf color varies from all-green to all-silver, but the most common is a Christmas tree or hastate pattern in silver or pewter and various shades of green.
+The leaves are 2.5–8 cm long, variable in shape; depending on the specimen, the leaf shape varies from heart-shaped to long and arrow-shaped, usually with 2–3 angled lobes on each side, resembling the juvenile leaves of ivy (Hedera).
+They are naturally variegated, most commonly with a hastate pattern in silver to grey-green and various shades of green.
+In cultivation, plants have been selected where the leaves can be from all-green to all-silver.

 The petiole and flower stalks of Cyclamen hederifolium grow outwards and then up, forming an "elbow".
-Plants in narrow pots often have a ring of leaves around the outside of the pot.
-From Latin, 'hederifolium' translates to Ivy-like leaves.
-In the closely related Cyclamen africanum, stalks grow up from the tuber without a bend near the base.
+From Latin, 'hederifolium' translates to ivy-like leaves.
+In the closely related Cyclamen africanum, the stalks grow up from the tuber without a bend near the base.